meel0wx/meel0wx.github.io/docs/writeup/random/hidrogen.md

 ==> DIRECTORY: http://hydrogen.co/wordpress/
 ```

-We find something in this directory, there is `http://hydrogen.co/wordpress/wp-login.php`
+We find something on this site, there is `http://hydrogen.co/wordpress/wp-login.php`

 ![](/images/writeup/internship/hidrogen/wordpresslogin.PNG)

-First and foremost if there is wordpress, we will use tools like `wpscan` to enumerate the login page by following this absolute powerful website [here](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/wordpress#panel-rce)
+First and foremost if there is WordPress, we will use tools like `wpscan` to enumerate the login page by following this absolute powerful website [here](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/wordpress#panel-rce)

 ```bash
 ┌──(root㉿kali)-[/home/kali/Desktop/internship/hidrogen]